HabitatFramework/DevelopersGuide/updater/updater.rst

 		git push --tags

 .. note::
-	The database updater **script** branch does not require tags as scripts do not necessarily relate to specific versions of the database updater or the main tool.
+	The database updater **script** branch does not require tags because scripts do not necessarily relate to specific versions of the database updater or the main tool.

 .. tip::
 	Existing tags for the database updater can be viewed on GitHub under `HLUTool Tags <https://github.com/HabitatFramework/HLUTool-DatabaseUpdater/tags>`_.